drpicox/david-rodenas.com/src/posts/writing-angular1-components-in-typescript.md

 components are classes,
 even modules are classes.
-It makes apps homogeneous and isotropic: the same techniques works in across the code, and no surprises for new programmers.
+It makes apps homogeneous and isotropic: the same techniques works across all code, and no surprises for new programmers.

 This guide leverages in ES2015 classes and static properties